Johnny Johnson (American football): High school and college

 He prepped at Santa Cruz High School.
 Johnson attended and graduated from San Jose State University.
-For the San Jose State Spartans basketball team, Johnson played 12 games as a basketball player after most team members walked off and refused to play under coach Bill Berry.
+For the San Jose State Spartans basketball team, Johnson played twelve games as a basketball player after a large majority of the team walked off and refused to play under coach Bill Berry, accusing him of "mental cruelty".
 With 1,219 yards rushing and 61 catches in receiving, Johnson was considered among the top 20 college football players in the United States in 1988.
 After five games into his senior season, Johnson was dismissed from the team for missing practices and team meetings.
 Johnson's reasoning for missing practices was to help take care of his mother in the aftermath of the 1989 Loma Prieta earthquake, but because telephone lines were down across the area, there wasn't much of a way for Johnson to communicate to his head coach Claude Gilbert.
-Gilbert however claimed that Johnson had already skipped 2 o'clock practice anyway to attend game 3 of the 1989 World Series.
-Nevertheless, his dismissal from the Spartans football program dropped Johnson's draft stock all the way to the 169th pick in the 1990 NFL Draft by the Phoenix Cardinals.
+Gilbert however claimed that Johnson had already skipped 2:00pm practice anyway to attend Game 3 of the 1989 World Series.
+Nevertheless, his dismissal from the Spartans football program dropped Johnson's draft stock all the way to the 169th pick in the 1990 NFL draft by the Phoenix Cardinals.

 Professional career

 Johnson played in the 1991 Pro Bowl.
-After playing for three seasons for the Cardinals, he was traded during the 1993 NFL Draft to the New York Jets, in exchange for the Cardinals moving from the number 4 pick in the draft to the Jets' number 3 draft position.
+After playing for three seasons for the Cardinals, he was traded during the 1993 NFL draft to the New York Jets, in exchange for the Cardinals moving from the number 4 pick in the draft to the Jets' number 3 draft position.
 The Cardinals badly wanted Garrison Hearst, who also played running back, so the Cardinals were willing to part with Johnson just to move up one draft spot.

 After arriving on the Jets, Johnny Johnson was named Jets team MVP in 1993 in a vote by his teammates.
 Johnson finished the season ranked second in the AFC in total yards from scrimmage.
 He was one of only two backs to lead his team in rushing and receptions.

 He became a free agent in 1995, and the Jets made him available for the expansion draft that year.
-Johnson considered signing with the San Francisco 49ers.
+Johnson considered signing with the San Francisco 49ers, where he would twice refuse to work out for that year.
 In April 1996, Johnson signed a two-year, $3-million contract with the 49ers; consequently, the 49ers waived Dennis Brown to make salary cap room for Johnson.
+Ultimately, he never played a down for the team, having suffered an inflamed joint in his lower back during opening non-contact practice in training camp on July 18.
+He was then cut in August.